TheMisinformationGame/MisinformationGame/docs/articles/building/index.md

   possible when using this configuration system.
 While we use spreadsheets, there will always be friction when users must download their spreadsheets to upload them into the Misinformation Game, where we can provide those features.

-## The Wise Man's use of Spreadsheets 🦉
+## The Wise Man's Use of Spreadsheets 🦉

 Sure, spreadsheets have their fare share of hurdles.
 We don't control the hosting of Google Sheets, it's difficult to update people's configurations, and it makes it hard for us to add bespoke features.